SimHacker/lloooomm/00-Characters/terry-winograd/terry-winograd.md

 "When Don Hopkins shows me a pie menu," Terry explains, "I don't ask 'How does it work?'
 I ask 'What human need does this address?'
 The technology serves the human, never the reverse."

 His favorite classroom exercise involves having students design interfaces for LLOOOOMM entities:
-- How would a debugging cat express a system crash?
+- How would a feline debugging team express a system crash?
 - What interface would help a bird navigate conceptual space?
 - How can soul files communicate their essence without words?